-- Lock the fence so that it reads ZERO.
-If this position sees an excessive gap between fence and blade, or if the blade is pressing hard against the fence, proceed to adjust the fence position. - Loosen the four lower trunnion nuts (where it attached to the main body), to allow minor adjustment in fence to blade alignment.
-Fig. F. With this fence set to ZERO, you should aim to have the inside teeth of the blade barely contacting the fence. - 3.
-Tighten the four lower trunnion nuts once you have set ZERO.
+- Lock the fence so that the hairline indicator reads ZERO.
+If this position sees an excessive gap between fence and blade, or if the blade is pressing hard against the fence, proceed to adjust the fence position.
+Fig. F1 - 2.
+Loosen the four lower trunnion nuts (where it attaches to the main body) to allow minor adjustment in fence to blade alignment.
+There are also slight adjustments that can be made to the table mounting bolts, or the front fence rail.
+When the fence is set to ZERO, you should aim to have the inside teeth of the blade barely contacting the fence face. - Fig. 2 - 3.
+Tighten all nuts once you have set ZERO.